Founded in February 1950, Temple Emanuel was the first Reform congregation in Cherry Hill.

 Our founders were motivated by a desire to practice Judaism in a liberal environment in southern New Jersey, an environment in which any Jew could feel comfortable.
 In the beginning, our members met in a variety of places: their own homes, schools, churches, a country club, even an abandoned police station.
 In 1959, our congregation moved to Cooper River Parkway.
 Rabbi Herbert M. Yarrish served as our spiritual leader starting in 1956.
 He was joined by Rabbi Jerome P. David as Assistant Rabbi in 1974.

-In 1975, Edwin N. Soslow was appointed Senior Rabbi, following the retirement of Rabbi Yarrish.
-Before long, a satellite religious school program was added for the convenience of members living in the Medford, Marlton and Voorhees areas.
-A Young Couples Club (known today as Club Emanuel) and Havurot were formed.
+In 1975, Edwin N. Soslow was appointed Senior Rabbi following the retirement of Rabbi Yarrish.
+Before long, a satellite religious school program was added for the convenience of members living in the Medford, Marlton, and Voorhees areas.
+A Young Couples Club and Chavurot were formed.
 Sadly, in 1987, the congregation mourned the death of Rabbi Soslow.

 Rabbi David was named Senior Rabbi and was joined by Rabbi Randi Musnitsky as Associate Rabbi.

 Under Mr. Baratz’s leadership, our plans for a new Temple Emanuel began to evolve.
-The congregation voted to acquire a nine-acre parcel of land at the corner of Springdale and Kresson Roads on the rapidly expanding eastern side of Cherry Hill.
-In 1989, overwhelming congregational approval was granted to hire architects and a construction company to design and build our new home.
+The congregation voted to acquire a nine-acre parcel of land at the corner of Springdale and Kresson Roads on the rapidly expanding east side of Cherry Hill.
+In 1989 overwhelming congregational approval was granted to hire architects and a construction company to design and build our new home.

-Construction of our new home at Springdale and Kresson Roads, about 1992.
+Construction of our new home at Springdale and Kresson Roads completed in 1992.

-Now in 2014, we are proud to be a congregation that is continually growing.
-Under the leadership of Rabbi Jerry David, Rabbi Larry Sernovitz, and Cantor Neil Schnitzor, Temple Emanuel is now 1,000 families strong.
+Now in 2018, we are proud to be a congregation that is continually growing.
+Under the leadership of Rabbi Jerry David, Rabbi Gidon Isaacs, and Cantor Neil Schnitzer, Temple Emanuel is close to 750 families strong.